human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ### Submission

-Papers should be submitted from EasyChair.
-Please do not forget to choose your type of submission: Position or Research.
+Papers should be submitted from [EasyChair](https://easychair.org/my/conference?conf=recsys2024workshops).
+Please do not forget to add a keyword indicating your type of submission to the “Keywords” field: “Position” or “Research”.

-Important Dates
+### Important Dates

-2024-08-02: Paper submission deadline
+- 2024-08-02: Paper submission deadline
-2024-08-27: Author notification
+- 2024-08-27: Author notification
-2024-09-10: Final version upload
+- 2024-09-10: Final version upload

 TIMEZONE: Anywhere On Earth (UTC-12)